apify/crawlee/README.md

 Your code contributions are welcome and you'll be praised to eternity!
 If you have any ideas for improvements, either submit an issue or create a pull request.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments

+Many thanks to [Chema Balsas](https://www.npmjs.com/~jbalsas) for giving up the `apify` package name on NPM and renaming his project to [jsdocify](https://www.npmjs.com/package/jsdocify).

 </div>